configcat/docs/website/docs/targeting/percentage-options.md

 ### A/B/C Testing Scenario

-**Intent:** Let's test three different variations of the `Discount Type` each with 1/3rd of our users.
+**Intent:** Let's test three variations of the `Discount Type`, each with 1/3rd of our users.
 We want to decide which variation is the most effective.

-**Solution:** A text setting with three options set to `33% / 33% / 34%` is used to define the different variations.
+**Solution:** A text setting with three options set to `33% / 33% / 34%` defines the different variations.

 ![Targeting Example 2](/assets/targeting/percentage-options/example2.jpg)

 ### Complex phased rollout / Canary release / Percentage rollout Scenario

-**Intent:** In our sample company (Whisker Co.), we want to release a new feature `Enable Park Weather Info` to all users within our `Whisker Co.` company `AND` `20%` of the rest of our users.
-We want to make sure that the new feature is working as expected before we release it to everyone.
+**Intent:** In our sample company (Whisker Co.), we want to release a new feature, `Enable Park Weather Info` to all users within our `Whisker Co.` company `AND` `20%` of the rest of our users.
+We want to ensure the new feature is working as expected before we release it to everyone.

 **Solution:** Have a percentage option of `20%` `ON` and a targeting rule that matches everyone whose email address ends with `@whisker.example`.

 ![Targeting Example 3](/assets/targeting/percentage-options/example3.jpg)

-### Platform specific phased rollout
+### Platform-specific phased rollout

 **Intent:** Let's enable `Cafe Notifications` for 20% of our users on `iOS` and 60% of our users on `Android`.